landaudiogo/kafka-consumer-group-autoscaler/Notes/Kafka Connect/BigQuery Sink/Q&A.md

-What is the paralel limitation of the kafka sink connector (how many parallel tasks)?
+Q: What is the paralel limitation of the kafka sink connector (how many parallel tasks)?
-- Expected: 1 task per partition
+A: 1 task per partition